-For the full list of the TAP eligibility requirements, please visit hesc. ny.gov/pay-for-college/financial-aid/types-of-financial-aid/grants/ tap-eligibility.
+For the full list of the TAP eligibility requirements, please visit hesc.ny.gov/find-aid/nys-grants-scholarships/ tuition-assistance-program-tap/#programs-eligibility.

 AID FOR PART-TIME STUDY (APTS)

 The Aid for Part-Time Study (APTS) is a grant assistance program provided by the New York State Higher Education Services Corporation (HESC) to approved colleges and universities within New York State.
 This award provides up to \$2,000 per year in grant assistance to eligible part-time students who meet the income eligibility limitations and the other TAP eligibility requirements.
 Part-time students should obtain an APTS application directly from the NYU Office of Financial Aid.
 Since funds are limited, students are advised to complete the application and return it to NYU as early as possible for processing.